 There are several different variations of tractors serving this market, but each has two common points.
-They each use one 31-horsepower engine and the exact same rear drive tires, although some may use an additional set of smaller drive tires.
+They each use one 31-horsepower engine and the exact same rear drive tires, although some may use an additional set of drive tires of the same size or smaller.